How to organise your own team of support workers

 1. Online platforms

 There are some great platforms out there to help you find and connect with support workers.
-Organisations like Mable, Hireup, Home Care Heroes and Care Seekers make it easy by providing an online platform where you can create a profile, research and contact support workers, and then manage your team.
+Organisations like Mable, Hireup, Home Care Heroes, Find a Carer and Care Seekers make it easy by providing an online platform where you can create a profile, research and contact support workers, and then manage your team.

 If you think an online platform would help you, there are some things to consider before choosing which is right for you.